paganini2008/jellyfish/README.md

 # Jellyfish Series
-## The high performance distributed microservice monitoring system
+## High performance distributed microservice monitoring system

-Jellyfish is a lightweight distributed real-time monitoring system written in Java, which can seamlessly connect with spring boot or spring cloud project
+Jellyfish is a lightweight distributed real-time monitoring system written in Java, which can seamlessly connect with spring boot or spring cloud project, besides, using jellyfish API can easily customize your applications

 ### The monitoring function provided by jellyfish is mainly divided into two parts: